Limp in children | Medical Council of Canada

 Key Objectives

-Given a child with a limp, the candidate will identify the most likely cause, in particular ruling out the most serious possible diagnoses.
-Note, in particular, that the most serious diseases causing a limp or leg pain in children are usually unilateral.
+Given a child with a limp, the candidate will identify the most likely cause.
+In particular, the candidate will rule out the most serious possible diagnoses, which are usually unilateral in children.

 Enabling Objectives